Alessia-G/Reactive_Knowledge_Management/README.md

    docker run -p 7474:7474 -p 7687:7687 -v $PWD/data:/data --name reactive_knowledge -e NEO4JLABS_PLUGINS='["apoc"]' -e   NEO4J_apoc_trigger_enabled=true -e NEO4J_AUTH=none neo4j
    ```

    This command starts the Neo4j container and exposes the default Neo4j ports (7474 for HTTP and 7687 for Bolt).
-The Neo4j server will already contain the APOC plugin, the dataset and the installed PG-Triggers.
+The Neo4j server will already contain the APOC plugin, the dataset and the installed apoc.triggers.

 8. Access the Neo4j browser by opening http://localhost:7474 in your web browser.